ScottLogic/blog/_posts/2026-01-19-three-year-reflection.md

 That being said: Sometimes you do need to pivot and take a ticket that has scope-crept into an entire epic and break it up into smaller tasks.
 Just make sure you do those small tasks right the first time.

 ## Coding with style
 As I’m writing this blog post, my text editor autocorrects small mistakes and shows me a red squiggly line to tell me that “devs” is not a real word.
-Did you know that code editors can do the same thing for code quality, indentation, naming conventions and more?
+Did you know that code editors can do the same thing for code quality, formatting, indentation, naming conventions and more?
 Incredible!
 Which is why I am flabbergasted on the rare occasion that I come across a codebase that clearly doesn’t use them.

 I could tell you about cognitive load and how a visually clear structure reduces it, or about the effort of reviewing a PR with multiple typos in it, but I think you already get the point.